 You can still enjoy a plethora of softly scented flowers, evergreens, and berries, even if it’s icy cold outside.
 You could bring your garden inside for indoor winter gardening, or you can prepare your outdoor garden.

 You Might Also Like: Garden Plan Checklist

 There are also many winter garden vegetables, fresh produce, and non tender plants that do quite well in the cold weather such, as this plant list:

-Today, we’ll be talking about four simple things you need to remember for a sparkling and enchanting winter garden.
+Today, we’ll be talking about four simple things you need to remember for a sparkling and enchanting winter garden and how to make a winter garden successful.
 Let’s get started!

 Apart from timing, you also need to do some prep work in your garden.
-This includes re-working the soil before you begin planting, adding compost to replenish the soil’s nutrients, and making sure that your garden patch has good drainage.
+This includes re-working the soil before planting your new plants and hardy winter crops, adding your compost pile to replenish the soil’s nutrients, and having moist soil while ensuring that your garden patch and the garden bed have good drainage.